parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gpt-4o-mini-cuda-to-omp/output-4/interactions/README.md.txt

 		Process particle collision
 	Sort/consolidate surviving particles
 ```
-This method of parallelism requires more memory and requires an extra stream compaction kernel to sort and organize the particles periodically to ready them for the different event kernels.
-The benefit of this model is that kernels can potentially be executed in a SIMD manner and with higher cache efficiency due to the potential to sort particles by material and energy.
+This method of parallelism is requires more memory and requires an extra stream compaction kernel to sort and organize the particles periodically to ready them for the different event kernels.
+The benefit of this model is that kernels can potentially be execute in a SIMD manner and with higher cache efficiency due to the potential to sort particles by material and energy.
 On CPU architectures, the costs of sorting and buffering particles typically outweigh the benefits of the event-based model, but on accelerator architectures the tradeoff has been found to usually be more favorable.

 ### Cross Section (XS) Lookup Methods